dphuang2/ECE435-Lab7/README.md

+# ECE435 Lab 7 IoT Car

+## Steps for Distance detection with CAN to IP Gateway with two Arduinos
+1. Flash the Arduino without the CAN2IP shield using arduino.ino
+2. Flash the Arduino with the CAN2IP shield using CAN2IP.ino

-# TensorFlow Object Detection on the Raspberry Pi
+## Steps for TensorFlow Object Detection on the Raspberry Pi

-## Steps
 ### 1. Update the Raspberry Pi
 ```sh
 sudo apt-get update